AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 </div>

 ## Abstract
 Horizontal filtration is a completely new innovation for the AguaClara team, arising from a desire to make the 1 L/s plants easier to make and ship through replacing the Enclosed Stacked Rapid Sand Filter.
 To create a horizontal filter, aspects of the sedimentation tanks and current filter design will be used, such as the relationship between backwash and operational speed, as well as the design of the plate settlers.
-Initial experimentation with the settling of sand during upflow is promising for when construction of the filter prototype begins.
+Initial experimentation with the settling of sand during upflow demonstrated the the feasibility of angled plates as a method of sand retention.

-The horizontal filtration team will create a new innovative filtration system to replace the Enclosed Stacked Rapid Sand Filter, making the 1L/s plants easier to make and ship.
-The new horizontal filter will utilize aspects of the sedimentation tank and current filter for the design and calculations of this system.
-So far, preliminary experimentation on sand sedimentation in filtration processes shows promising results for this new innovation.

 <div class="alert alert-block alert-danger">
 ~Focus on concise writing.
 Use as few words as possible to get your point across.